 February is the shortest month every four years.
 Because dental care is such an integral part in helping maintain your pets’ robust health, FloridaWild Veterinary Hospital has chosen this abbreviated month to celebrate Pet Dental Health Month.
 February is truly the optimum time for pet parents to set up an appointment for their pets to get their annual checkup and teeth cleaning.

-If you are wondering why keeping your pet’s teeth clean and healthy is critical, here a few reasons FloridaWild Veterinary Hospital is stressing its importance to pet owners to make them aware about how crucial dental cleaning is in maintaining your pet’s overall health.
+If you are wondering why keeping your pet’s teeth clean and healthy is critical, here are a few reasons FloridaWild Veterinary Hospital is stressing its importance to pet owners to make them aware about how crucial dental cleaning is in maintaining your pet’s overall health.

 In the same way oral bacteria and disease can affect the human system, the same is true for your pet.
 One of the most common clinical conditions in dogs and cats is periodontal disease.
 Bad breath can be a symptom of this serious medical condition.
 Periodontal disease can not only damage both your pet’s teeth and gums but the bacteria can migrate into the pet’s internal organs.
 Dental cleaning removes tartar and polishes the teeth to their “pearly whites.”
 These finishing touches help to keep teeth clean, healthy and also to assist in preventing systemic illness.